Toaster Fires and How to Prevent Them

 The delicious smell of an English muffin, cinnamon raisin toast, or a scrumptious bagel are sure signs your making good use of your toaster.
 However, if you notice smoke or weird smells coming from your toaster, this may be a sign of an impending toaster fire.

 So are toasters safe?
 Your toaster is one of the more dangerous appliances in your kitchen and can be a serious house fire hazard if not taken care of correctly.
+It is estimated that over 700 people around the world are killed each year as a result of toaster fires and electrocutions.

 Fires from your toaster are often caused by mismanagement of the appliance.
 Here we will talk about what you need to do if your toaster catches on fire, as well as some other tips for preventing it from happening in the first place!